In Association with Amazon.com

 Kirk is bludgeoned repeatedly as his body convulses violently.
 The killer then quickly closes a metal sliding door.

 Horrified, she wretches and tries to run out of the house.
-The killer (called "Leatherface" in the credits), grabs her and pulls her back in.
+The killer (called "Leatherface" in the credits) grabs her and pulls her back in.
 He takes her into the room with Kirk's body and impales the poor girl on a hook.
-(Damn, that hurts!)
 Screaming in agony as she's dying, Pam is forced to watch Leatherface cut Kirk up with a chainsaw.

 Franklin is still concerned that the hitchhiker is coming after him.
 He tries to find his knife but it's missing.
 Jerry teases him by saying the nutcase knows where he lives and is going to kill him.

 As time goes by, Jerry becomes worried about the whereabouts of his friends and decides search for them by himself.
-He finds the farmhouse, and in the room where the bodies are, he hears sounds coming from a refrigerator.
+He finds the farmhouse and in the room where the bodies are, he hears sounds coming from a refrigerator.
 When he opens it, Pam's body pops up and starts flailing.
-Just then, Leatherface wacks Jerry on the head with his sledgehammer.
+At that moment, Leatherface wacks Jerry on the head with the sledgehammer.

 Out of the darkness, they are suddenly attacked by Leatherface who brings his chainsaw down on Franklin.
-Sally runs away screaming, but the killer is in pursuit with the buzzing chainsaw.
+Sally runs away screaming but the killer is in pursuit with the buzzing tool.

-She unwittingly tries to get refuge in the farmhouse, but finds what appears to be mummifed bodies.
+Sally unwittingly tries to get refuge in the farmhouse but finds what appears to be mummifed bodies.
 With Leatherface almost on top of her, she jumps out a second story window.

 Realizing the guy is up to no good, she tries to get away.
 The owner beats her with a broom and then wraps her in the sack and takes her to his car.
 On way to his house, Sally struggles and the old man pokes her with a stick.

 Sally is bound, gagged and tied down to an armchair which is literally made of human limbs.
-The boys bring their grandfather (John Dugan) down to the dining room, cut Sally's finger, and stick it in the nearly mummified man's mouth.
+The boys bring their grandfather (John Dugan) down to the dining room,.
+Sally's finger is cut and stuck into the nearly mummified man's mouth.
 As he sucks her blood, she screams and passes out.

 Sally awakens to find the brothers taunting her at the table.
-The older brother says "Grandpa is the greatest killer there ever was."
+The older brother says, "Grandpa is the greatest killer there ever was."
 During this harrowing experience, the brothers kneel Sally down on the floor with her head over a bucket.
-They place a hammer in Grandpa's hand, which he uses to strike Sally over the head.
-Finally, she's had enough.
+They place a hammer in Grandpa's hand...which he uses to strike Sally over the head.
+Finally, she has had enough.

-She breaks free and jumps out of a window again.
-It's now dawn outside.
-The hitchhiker and Leatherface both go after her.
+She breaks free and jumps out of a window...again!
+It's now dawn outside - and the hitchhiker and Leatherface both go after her.

-However out on the road, the hitchhiker gets run over by a passing cattle truck.
-Sally tries to hitch a ride but the driver (played by Ed Guinn) is frightened by the madness and he too make a run for it.
-Leatherface goes after them and the driver knocks him down and causes the chainsaw to cut his leg.
+The hitchhiker gets run over by a passing cattle truck on the road.
+Sally tries to hitch a ride but the driver (played by Ed Guinn) is frightened by the madness and he too makes a run for it.
+Leatherface goes after them and the driver knocks him down and causes the chainsaw to cut Leatherface's leg.

 Sally manages to get on the back of a pick-up truck, leaving her tormentor buzzing his chainsaw in the middle of the road.
-She can only laugh maniacally at her horrendous experience.
+She can only laugh maniacally at her horrendous and unspeakable experience.

 Filmed on a small budget and on a grueling schedule, this classic relies on suspense and an unrelenting claustrophobia that doesn't let up.
 Much has been said of the documentary feel.
 When the sole survivor ends up on the truck laughing as she escapes, you might wonder if you've lost your sanity as well!

-Critics were not kind during the initial release of Chainsaw and there were even reports that people walked out of some of the previews.
-In time, that would change and it's interesting to note that the Museum of Modern Art inducted the film into its permanent collection over a decade and a half later.
+Critics were not kind during the initial release of Chainsaw.
+There were even reports that people walked out of some previews.
+In time, that would all change and it's interesting to note that the Museum of Modern Art inducted the film into its permanent collection over a decade and a half later.

 It took Tobe Hooper twelve years to direct a sequel to this influential film.
-When The Texas Chainsaw Massacre II was released in 1986, it turned out to be a disappointment, featuring all the gore that the first one only hinted at.
-It also proved that more is not necessarily better and that sometimes a horror film can be too repulsive for its own good.
+When The Texas Chainsaw Massacre II was released in 1986, it turned out to be a disappointment.
+Featuring all the gore that the first one only hinted at, Part II proved (among other things) that more is not necessarily better.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved